DroidKaigi/conference-app-2024/README.md

 ```

 `safeCollectAsRetainedState()` is a utility function that allows us to safely collect a Flow in a Composable function.
 It retains the state across recompositions and Compose navigation, ensuring that the data is not lost when the Composable function is recomposed.
-For more information, see the [Rin](https://github.com/takahirom/Rin) library.
+For more information about retained states, refer to the [Rin](https://github.com/takahirom/Rin) library.

 #### 5. Passing the Updated Timetable to the Presenter